alex-gutev/live_cells/README.md

 * `willUpdate` -- Called before the value of a cell changes.
 * `update` -- Called after the value of a cell has changed.
+* `shouldNotifyAlways` -- Should the observer be notified if the new value of the observed cell is equal to the previous value.

 When a cell's value is changed first its observers are notified that its value will changed, by calling the `willUpdate` method and then after its value is set, its observers are notified